karpathy/arxiv-sanity-preserver/README.md

 The processing pipeline requires you to run a series of scripts, and at this stage I really encourage you to manually inspect each script, as they may contain various inline settings you might want to change.
 In order, the processing pipeline is:

 1. Run `fetch_papers.py` to query arxiv API and create a file `db.p` that contains all information for each paper.
 This script is where you would modify the **query**, indicating which parts of arxiv you'd like to use.
 Note that if you're trying to pull too many papers arxiv will start to rate limit you.
-You may have to run the script multiple times, and I recommend using the arg `--start_index` to restart where you left off when you were last interrupted by arxiv.
+You may have to run the script multiple times, and I recommend using the arg `--start-index` to restart where you left off when you were last interrupted by arxiv.
 2. Run `download_pdfs.py`, which iterates over all papers in parsed pickle and downloads the papers into folder `pdf`
 3. Run `parse_pdf_to_text.py` to export all text from pdfs to files in `txt`
 4. Run `thumb_pdf.py` to export thumbnails of all pdfs to `thumb`